olahallvall/FlowDance/README.md

    The CompensationSpan let us keep the call chain (synchronous choreography) we use in the system today.
 We don´t have to break out a new central orchestrator in our code.

 2. In the back-end of FlowDance we host a AzureFunctions and its support for running orchestrations.
    FlowDance have a saga called CompensatingSaga that will dictated participants when to make a compensating transaction.
+   The CompensatingSaga is generic so as a user of FlowDance you don´t have to deploy a new orchestration.
+The same CompensatingSaga is always reused.

 ![FlowDance system map](Docs/FlowDance-system-map.png)